Feminism: Liberal feminism

 Liberal feminism is a very broad term that encompasses many, often diverging modern branches and a variety of feminist and general political perspectives; some historically liberal branches are equality feminism, social feminism, equity feminism, difference feminism, individualist/libertarian feminism, and some forms of state feminism, particularly the state feminism of the Nordic countries.
 The broad field of liberal feminism is sometimes confused with the more recent and smaller branch known as libertarian feminism, which tends to diverge significantly from mainstream liberal feminism.
 For example, "libertarian feminism does not require social measures to reduce material inequality; in fact, it opposes such measures ... in contrast, liberal feminism may support such requirements and egalitarian versions of feminism insist on them."

 Catherine Rottenberg notes that the raison d'être of classic liberal feminism was "to pose an immanent critique of liberalism, revealing the gendered exclusions within liberal democracy's proclamation of universal equality, particularly with respect to the law, institutional access, and the full incorporation of women into the public sphere."
 Rottenberg contrasts classic liberal feminism with modern neoliberal feminism, which "seems perfectly in sync with the evolving neoliberal order."
 According to Zhang and Rios, "liberal feminism tends to be adopted by 'mainstream' (i.e., middle-class) women who do not disagree with the current social structure."
 They found that liberal feminism with its focus on equality is viewed as the dominant and "default" form of feminism.

 Some modern forms of feminism that historically grew out of the broader liberal tradition have more recently also been described as conservative in relative terms.
 This is particularly the case for libertarian feminism which conceives of people as self-owners and therefore as entitled to freedom from coercive interference.

 Radical feminism

-The merged Venus symbol with raised fist is a common symbol of radical feminism, one of the movements within feminism.

 Radical feminism arose from the radical wing of second-wave feminism and calls for a radical reordering of society to eliminate male supremacy.
 It considers the male-controlled capitalist hierarchy as the defining feature of women's oppression and the total uprooting and reconstruction of society as necessary.
 Separatist feminism does not support heterosexual relationships.
 Lesbian feminism is thus closely related.
 Other feminists criticize separatist feminism as sexist.